Artists' exemption from income tax

 Introduction

-Income earned by writers, composers, visual artists and sculptors from the sale of their works is exempt from tax in Ireland in certain circumstances.
+Income earned by writers, composers, visual artists and sculptors from the sale of their work is exempt from tax in Ireland in certain circumstances.

-Artistic works that are original and creative and generally recognised as having cultural or artistic merit can qualify.
-Earnings from these works are exempt from income tax from the year in which the claim is made.
+Artistic works can qualify if they are original and creative and are generally recognised as having cultural or artistic merit.
+Earnings from these works are exempt from income tax, starting from the year in which the claim is made.

-To apply for the Artists’ Exemption you must be resident, or ordinarily resident and domiciled, in one of the following and not be resident elsewhere:
+To apply for the Artists’ Exemption you must only be resident (or ordinarily resident and domiciled) in:

 • One or more countries in the EU